Creating an EndNote library

 EndNote can look for the full text of articles freely available on the internet and articles available through the OHSU Library's journal holdings.

-- In the OpenURL Path box, paste the following link if it does not already appear: http://librarysearch.ohsu.edu/openurl/OHSU/ohsu_services_page
+4. In the OpenURL Path box, if it does not already appear there, paste the following link (without quotes): "https://librarysearch.ohsu.edu/openurl/01ALLIANCE_OHSU/01ALLIANCE_OHSU:OHSU?"

 Using Term Lists

 1. To ensure that your bibliographies will be formatted correctly, you should import a journal term list before you add any references to your library.
 The journal Term List includes journal name abbreviations, which may differ according to the bibliographic style used (NLM, APA, etc.)

 2. Go to the Tools > Open Terms Lists > Journals Term List.

 3. A blank table will appear.
 Click the Lists tab, highlight Journals, then click Import List.